 Films — Live-Action

-- In Transformers: Revenge of the Fallen, the Decepticons' sun-destroying Doomsday Device is hidden inside the Great Pyramid of Giza.
+- In Transformers: Revenge of the Fallen, the Decepticons' sun-destroying Doomsday Device is hidden inside one of the Great Pyramids of Giza.

-- In Ghostbusters 2, the Ghostbusters use positively-charged mood slime to turn the Statue of Liberty into an improvised Humongous Mecha Of Love against Vigo and Janosz.
+- In Ghostbusters II, the Ghostbusters use positively-charged mood slime to turn the Statue of Liberty into an improvised Humongous Mecha Of Love against Vigo and Janosz.

-- Men In Black 2 has the Statue of Liberty as a city-wide neuralizer.
+- Men in Black II has the Statue of Liberty as a city-wide neuralizer.

 - In the cartoon, it was the Chrysler building.

-- In the first X-Men movie, Magneto hid his mutation inducing device inside the torch of the Statue of Liberty.
+- In X-Men, Magneto hid his mutation-inducing device inside the torch of the Statue of Liberty.

 - The Lincoln Memorial gets a Big Damn Heroes moment in Night at the Museum: Battle of the Smithsonian.

-- In The Avengers The Mighty Thor uses the Chrysler Building's spire to concentrate and amplify his lightning.
+- In The Avengers (2012), Thor uses the Chrysler Building's spire to concentrate and amplify his lightning.

-- In the very first episode of the new Doctor Who series, the London Eye is used by the Nestene Consciousness to broadcast controlling signals during the (brief) Auton invasion.
+- In the very first episode of the new series, "Rose", the London Eye is used by the Nestene Consciousness to broadcast controlling signals during the (brief) Auton invasion.

 - The Prisoner episode "The Girl Who Was Death" was a tall story with Number Six after an archvillain and his rocket poised to destroy London, which was disguised as the Beachy Head lighthouse.